So … I’m confused … what are the best foods to eat to lose weight?

 However because I have been in the eating field for a few years now, I knew that he was just simply setting himself up to yo-yo diet.

 I knew that he wasn’t eating enough, and that he would have an emotional eating episode soon.
+He didn’t have a list of healthy foods to eat from,

 So what are the best foods to eat to lose weight?